dspelaez/dspelaez.github.io/_posts/2020-04-04-install_wavewatch_docker.md

     echo export LD_LIBRARY_PATH=/usr/local/netcdf/lib:'$LD_LIBRARY_PATH' >> /root/.bashrc
 ```

-If this work well, we are almost done.
+If this worked fine, we are almost done.
 The next step is to install the model
 itself.
-Since the 5.16 version the NOAA started to use Github to host the source
+Since the 5.16 version the NOAA started to use
-code, it makes everything easier.
-So the only thing we need to do is clone the
+(Github)[https://github.com/NOAA-EMC/WW3/] to host the source code, it makes
+everything easier.
+So the only thing we have to do is clone the repo and run the
-repo and run the installation script using some tricks to avoid the prompting of
+installation script using some tricks to avoid the prompting of the questions.
-the questions.
-Note this will work unless the model developers change the order
+Note this will work unless the developers change the order of the questions in
-of the questions in future versions.
+future versions.

 ```
 # get tar file from repository